GOQii

 How To Fast and Build Immunity During Navratri

-The corona pandemic has changed the way we celebrate our festivals, there is confusion as to follow the fasting tradition or skip it.
-I recommend going ahead with it with the tips I’m suggesting below:
+The COVID pandemic changed the way we celebrate our festivals, wherein we place more emphasis on immunity.
+While a question may arise whether fasting is safe for the immune system or not, I’d recommend going ahead with it with the tips suggested below:

 2. As we want to ease our digestive system by fasting, choose light food and not fried food.
 Buckwheat, water chestnut atta, samak rice and sweet potatoes are nutritious options.